 2.1.2.
-MAIN PHILOSOPHICAL SCHOOLS OF ANCIENT CHINA: CONFUCIANISM, TAOISM, LEGISM nected with the cult of the heaven and the veneration of the ancestors' spirits (manism).
+MAIN PHILOSOPHICAL SCHOOLS OF ANCIENT CHINA: CONFUCIANISM, TAOISM, LEGISM

+Cult of the heaven and the ancestors When the first philosophical schools of Ancient China appeared (6th century BC), the Chinese civilization already had a two-thousand-year cultural tradition, which was connected with the cult of the heaven and the veneration of the ancestors' spirits (manism).
 The heaven was regarded as the supreme ruler, fate, and as the root of all things.
 Its decrees that required unconditional obedience were considered a great mystery, and its decoding was allowed only to Wang - "son of the sky", the supreme ruler.
 It was him only that possessed the prerogative to perform sacrificial rites and bring sacrifices to the immortal heaven.